charlesabouhaidar/Web-Scraper/README.md

 6. If you don't want to automatically delete the files downloaded, just remove the last 2 lines of the program

+7. Modify the remaining parts according to what you want to display

 7. Be sure you are in the correct directory and run the program with this command:

 `python3 scrape.py`